Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/README.md

 ## User-facing Exception Documentation Generation Notes

 The Upload page described the submission building process, which involved guidance on resolving errors and warnings.
-The documentation for those errors and warnings is aided by sphinx, which automatically generates documentatiomn from python docstrings.
+The documentation for those errors and warnings is aided by [Sphinx](https://www.sphinx-doc.org/), which automatically generates documentatiomn from python docstrings.
 The following are tips to use when refreshing/updating that documentation.

+For a Sphinx overview, see this [YouTube Demo](https://youtu.be/BWIrhgCAae0?si=_U98ZRF60E86Jht4).

 ### Install

-To integrate the manually maintained documentation and the sphinx-generated documentation, we generate the sphinx dopcumentation in Markdown and copy it to the manually generated documentation using `sphinx-markdown-builder`.
-In =stall be `sphinx` and `sphinx-markdown-builder` in your `venv`:
+To integrate the manually maintained documentation and the [Sphinx](https://www.sphinx-doc.org/)-generated documentation, we generate the sphinx dopcumentation in Markdown and copy it to the manually generated documentation using `sphinx-markdown-builder`.
+Install `sphinx` and `sphinx-markdown-builder` in your `venv`:

 ```bash
 pip install -U sphinx